josevalim/erl_phoenix/README.md

 Instead of simply relying on the low-level details, we can also build abstractions on top of Phoenix, even from Erlang!
 This project implements a thin binding layer, called `erlix`, which could be used if someone wants to provide high-lever bindings for using Phoenix from Erlang.

-We show three different examples of integrations:
+We show two different examples of integrations:

   * `erlix_router` - this translates a data-driven router, defined with Erlang records, into Elixir AST.
 You can find an example at `src/erl_phoenix_router.erl`.
 This is, however, just one possible approach.
 You could mix functions, other data structures, and even your own abstractions

   * `erlix_view` - a module that generates view modules given a template.
 Note the example app still use .heex templates, but additional templating languages can be added, as many have done in the Elixir community

-  * `erlix_live_view` - an Erlang behaviour for Erlang-written LiveViews

 Because Elixir macros work on Elixir AST, and Elixir AST is nothing more the well-defined data structures, any BEAM language can manipulate them!
+Here are some possible ways forward:

-While we call `erlix_view`/`erlix_router` on `src/erl_phoenix_app.erl`, a Mix/Rebar3 plugin (or a parse transform) could move the call to compile-time if desired.
+  * While we call `erlix_view`/`erlix_router` on `src/erl_phoenix_app.erl`, a Mix/Rebar3 plugin (or a parse transform) could move the call to compile-time if desired

+  * LiveViews require both `render/1` and `__live__/0` functions.
+A macro or a parse transform could make this cleaner if desired.
+For example, a parse transform could read `-live_view([{view, my_app_view}, {container, ...}])` and set both functions up.
+The important bit is that the LiveView contract is well defined for anyone who with to improve them

 Hopefully this repository moves the conversation forward with practical examples and places where the integration between Elixir and other BEAM languages can improve.